This DIY breakfast in bed tray was created with a $2 thrift store find! Top with a vintage graphic and resin to personalize and make it beautiful.

 Notes

-Also, if you have any questions about this tutorial, please don’t hesitate to ask – I’ll monitor the site and try to get back to you as quickly as possible.
+If you have any questions about this tutorial, please don’t hesitate to ask – I’ll monitor the site and try to get back to you as quickly as possible.
+Plus check out these other photo transfer ideas here:

 Beautiful job and tutorial.
 I left you a question on your website regarding the thickness of paper and a problem I have.